 Carbon and Energy Professional Training and Accreditation Programme is a dynamic and continuously updated programme to equip participants with the skills and knowledge to develop and lead significant carbon and energy management programmes.

 Developed in consultation with business and energy specialists and key Government agencies, the course utilises real energy use and carbon emissions data from the participant’s organisation meaning that the successful completion of the course provides immediate and tangible business benefits.

 The course is under constant development to keep abreast of rapid changes within New Zealand and overseas.
-The cornerstone of the programme, a four-day study workshop/seminar is being held in Auckland in September 2020.

 This course has been designed for a wide range of organisations, industries and people and is relevant both for those in large organisations and consultants who deliver specialised carbon and energy services to their clients.
 The course ensures energy / sustainability / facility / sustainability / manufacturing / industrial process managers can lead their organisation’s response to Government, international policy and market demand to mitigate carbon emissions and manage climate change risk.

 It provides insights, skills,specialist knowledge and support to:

 The course is suitable for people with diverse managerial expertise and experiences needing to acquire a better understanding of carbon management and energy productivity tools and technologies, as well as those with technical backgrounds who need to broaden their skills.
 It covers essential knowledge and provides a path to certification as a Carbon and Energy Professional for consultants wishing to become a partner in the EECA “Energy Management Advisor” programme.